zmdominguez/zmdominguez.github.io/_posts/2019-06-21-toolbar-tint.md

 And this works really well, until....
 <p style="text-align: center"><a href="https://imgur.com/PX48bpp"><img src="https://imgur.com/PX48bpp"></a><br /><small>:scream:</small></p>

-The only difference between this screen and the others it that we provide a vector drawable for the navigation icon.
+The only difference between this screen and the others is that we provide a vector drawable for the navigation icon:
 ```xml
 <androidx.appcompat.widget.Toolbar
     ...